 Your dog won’t just stop at his own wounds, however, and is likely to lick any grazes, cuts or injuries you may have sustained as well.
 Part of this is due to affection and their presumed duty of care towards you.
 Just like how your dog's mother would have licked any wounds your dog sustained as a pup, your dog will try to care for you through licking if you have hurt yourself.
 There is also an element of your dog liking the taste of the fluid coming from the wound.

 It is an instinctive response in dogs, humans, and other animals to attend quickly to wounds, and dogs are just one species that will lick at them to cleanse the area – cats, rodents, and monkeys do the same.

 Does dog saliva heal wounds?

-Although there are a lot of risks associated with letting dogs lick wounds, canine saliva does contain a few compounds that may help to disinfect and clean wounds.
+Although there are a lot of risks associated with letting dogs lick wounds, canine saliva does contain a few compounds that theoretically could help to disinfect and clean wounds.
 Additionally, the mechanical action of licking helps remove debris from the wound area, while cleaning it.

 The following compounds are present in canine saliva and are thought to have antimicrobial and healing properties: Lysozyme and peroxidase enzymes help kill certain bacteria.
 Lactoferrin, defensins and cystatins are antibacterial.
 Opiorphin relieves pain.
 Thrombospondin is antiviral.
 Nitrate compounds inhibit bacterial growth.
 Protease inhibitor and epidermal growth factor help speed healing.